-I think tripods are absolutely necessary for photography, but they can also be rather annoying.
-In the post below and on the podcast, we’re going to share:
+Tripods are absolutely necessary for photography, but they can also be rather annoying.
+Here's what to expect in this post and episode.

 Remember, tripods come in different sizes, are made from different materials, and there's no sense in spending money on features you don't need.